carstenhain/HORoSCOPE/README.md

 - See samplesheet.csv for an example.
 - For `FILE_TYPE=cram`, `CRAM_REFERENCE_PATH` must be provided.
-- HORoSCOPE inference models were trained on de Bruijn graphs generated from short-read sequencing data.
+- HOROSCOPE inference models were trained on de Bruijn graphs generated from short-read sequencing data.
 Therefore, predictions from precomputed de Bruijn graph unitigs may be more accurate than predictions from raw short-read data.
 For convenience, the workflow includes a MAKE_DBG parameter intended to automatically generate de Bruijn graph unitigs using BCALM.
-However, this step is not currently implemented.
-To generate de Bruijn graph input, please use the helper script `dbg_generation/make_dbg.sh` for now.
+This step is implemented and works with raw or aligned reads.

 Normalization: